Bookworm370/InnerBand/README.md

 Minified source is a brand new approach, borrowed from the JavaScript world, and allows you to drop a single .h/.m pair into your project rather than a whole directory of files.
 As far as I know, no other projects do it this way yet, but I've always been more comfortable with importing a pair of files over big hierarchies.
 So, I wrote a little script that creates one magically! :-)

-1. Download an iBoost source package (http://github.com/ZaBlanc/iBoost/downloads) or clone the repository with:
+1. Download an InnerBand source package (http://github.com/ZaBlanc/InnerBand/downloads) or clone the repository with:

-	git clone git@github.com:ZaBlanc/iBoost.git
+	git clone git@github.com:ZaBlanc/InnerBand.git

 2. Create a new XCode iPhone project if you haven't already.

-3. From the Terminal, run iBoost/minifier/minify.sh all.
-If you don't wish to include the UI components and just want the macros and extensions, run iBoost/minifier/minify.sh core.
+3. From the Terminal, run InnerBand/minifier/minify.sh all.
+If you don't wish to include the UI components and just want the macros and extensions, run InnerBand/minifier/minify.sh core.

-4. There should be two new files, iBoost.h and iBoost.m (or iBoostCore.h and iBoostCore.m), on your Desktop.
+4. There should be two new files, InnerBand.h and InnerBand.m (or InnerBandCore.h and InnerBandCore.m), on your Desktop.
 Copy them into your project.
 You can either copy them manually and choose to "Add Existing Files..." or drag-and-drop them directly.
 (I prefer to include it in "Other Source" but you can put it anywhere you like.)

-5. Add the CoreData and CoreText framework to each target that will use iBoost.
+5. Add the CoreData and CoreText framework to each target that will use InnerBand.

 6. Done!

 # Unit tests as documentation #

-iBoost believes in unit testing.
-Therefore, if you open the project you'll find a plethora of unit tests that demonstrate, first-hand, how to use iBoost.
+InnerBand believes in unit testing.
+Therefore, if you open the project you'll find a plethora of unit tests that demonstrate, first-hand, how to use InnerBand.

 # And there's a demo! #

-Want to see the iBoost components in action?
-You can run the iBoost Catalog project located at iBoost/demo/Catalog/.
-This demonstrates the visual features of iBoost in a way that unit tests cannot.
+Want to see the InnerBand components in action?
+You can run the InnerBand Catalog project located at InnerBand/demo/Catalog/.
+This demonstrates the visual features of InnerBand in a way that unit tests cannot.

-# So who created iBoost? #
+# So who created InnerBand? #

-iBoost was conceived, designed, created, and is maintained by John Blanco <john.blanco@raptureinvenice.com> of Rapture In Venice.
+InnerBand was conceived, designed, created, and is maintained by John Blanco <john.blanco@raptureinvenice.com> of Rapture In Venice.